 If your Rev application is rejected, you can reapply 45 days later.

 Step 6: Complete the Transcriptionist Test with Confidence

-Speaking of training, if you want free transcription training, get this Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
-Janet will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+Speaking of transcriptionists tests, if you want free training, get this Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
+Janet will teach you what transcription entails, whether it’s a good fit for you, how much you can earn and why transcription is an in-demand skill right now.